NicolasBernaerts/tasmota/pilotwire/README.md

 Pilotwire protocol is described at http://www.radiateur-electrique.org/fil-pilote-radiateur.php

 Pre-compiled version of Tasmota handling fil pilote is available : **tasmota.bin**

+If you want to comile the firmware, don't forget to uncomment following line in **my_user_config.h**

+    #define USE_CONFIG_OVERRIDE             // Uncomment to use user_config_override.h file.
+See README.md

 Complete setup guide will be available at http://www.bernaerts-nicolas.fr/iot/...